 Chinese, (Cantonese) and English are both the official language here.
 So foreigners, who are planning to visit, should not have any problems exploring, and experiencing the culture of this vibrant place; since English is widely spoken here.
 The Hong Kong dollar is the currency in use.
 One American dollar roughly equals around 7 Hong Kong dollars.

 Hong Kong is known for its unique energetic vibe, its wonderful food, and beautiful skylines.
 It’s best to always bring a camera when roaming around the city, so you can capture the essence of this place, and will always have a memento of your visit.

-Hong Kong offers many great upscale shopping districts that rival the high end streets of, Shanghai, London and Paris .
+Hong Kong offers many great upscale shopping districts that rival the high-end streets of, Shanghai, London, and Paris.
 But the best places to shop here are small shops that line the roads, and street markets that exhibit the charm and uniqueness of the locality.
 It is wise to look around at the various stores to compare prices before buying anything.
-The best part of all is that sales tax is exempted on everything in Hong Kong .
+The best part of all is that sales tax is exempted from everything in Hong Kong.